Nageswari-droid/NoteCracker/README.md

     supabase login
     supabase functions deploy
     ```
-  - If you're deploying to a Supabase project, there's no need to modify the code.
+  - There's no need to modify the code if you're deploying to a Supabase project.

 ## Local setup